final-project-401/adventure-time-fe/README.md

 ## Problem Domain

-When planning an adventure like hiking you always need to use multpiple apps like a calendar, weather app, and a packing list.
+When planning an adventure like hiking you always need to use multiple apps like a calendar, weather app, and a packing list.
 We aim to solve that problem by adding all of this things in one app.

 ## Process